MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

    - Select **Solutions**.
    - Open the **Permit Management** solution.

-1. Create new canvas application
+1. Create new canvas application.

    - Select **+ New** and then select **App** and then select **Canvas app**.
    - Enter `Inspector` for App name.